funilrys/PyFunceble/README.md

 ## Recommendations

-I'd personally recommend using [Steven's hosts](https://github.com/StevenBlack/hosts) or [Pi-Hole](https://github.com/pi-hole/pi-hole) which are in my opinion the best out there.
+I'd personally recommend using [Steven's hosts](https://github.com/StevenBlack/hosts), [Ultimate.Hosts.Blacklist](https://github.com/mitchellkrogza/Ultimate.Hosts.Blacklist) and/or [Pi-Hole](https://github.com/pi-hole/pi-hole) which are in my opinion the best out there.

 --------------------------------------------------------------------------------